Santuario de los Mártires de Cristo Rey

 Santuario de los Mártires de Cristo Rey is a religious monument located in Tlaquepaque, Jalisco, Mexico.
-This building was erected in honor of the Mexican martyrs who lost their lives during the Cristero War, an armed conflict between 1926 and 1929 (although some clashes continued until the early 1930s) in response to the anti-religious policies of the Mexican government.
-Visitors: The Sanctuary of the Martyrs of Christ the King attracts numerous pilgrims and visitors, both national and international.
-It is a place of reflection, prayer and tribute.Location: The sanctuary is located in a place called Cerro del Tesoro in Tlaquepaque, Guadalajara.
+This building was erected in honor of the Mexican martyrs who lost their lives during the Cristero War, an armed conflict between 1926 and 1929 (although some clashes continued into the early 1930s) in response to the anti-religious policies of the Mexican government.
+The Sanctuary of the Martyrs of Christ the King attracts numerous pilgrims and visitors, both national and international.
+It is a place of reflection, prayer, and tribute.
+The sanctuary is located in Cerro del Tesoro in Tlaquepaque, Guadalajara.

 History

-The Cristero War (1926-1929)
+The Cristero War (1926–1929)

 This war arose as a result of tensions between the post-revolutionary Mexican government and the Catholic Church.
 The Reform Laws and later the Constitution of 1917 attempted to reduce the power and influence of the Church in national affairs.
 These regulations affected church property, religious education, and the number of priests in the country.

 In 1926, under the government of Plutarco Elías Calles, the "Calles Law" was enacted, which further reinforced restrictions on the Catholic Church.
 As a result, many Catholics felt that their faith and rights were being threatened.

 Armed resistance began as a response to these policies.
 Those who took up arms against the government adopted the cry of "Long live Christ the King!", and hence the name "Cristeros" for the rebels.